What is International Day of the Nacho?

 The subject of much debate, the crunchy taco is either loved or reviled among taco connoisseur’s but regardless these tortilla tribulations make for some darn good eats.
 Surely we can all agree to put aside our differences and just enjoy that tacos exist and they love us.

-International Day of the Nacho - History
+History of International Day of the Nacho

 The International Day of the Nacho is October 21, 2019 and its origins centers around Ignacio Anaya, who worked at the Old Victory Club in Piedras Negras in 1943.
 The Old Victory Club was situated near an American military base.
 One day, a group of American military wives went on a shopping trip.
 When they were done, hungry, they approached several restaurants but all of the restaurants in town were already closed.
 With stomachs rumbling, the women approached the last open restaurant, the Old Victory Club.